Are Personal Injury Settlements Taxable in Minnesota in 2026?

 Compensation for Property Damage

-You can recover the value of damaged property, such as your vehicle, without it being taxed.
+You can recover the value of damaged property, such as your vehicle, without incurring tax.
 However, if your settlement exceeds the adjusted basis (the value of the property), the excess compensation is taxable.

 Any interest accrued due to a delay in settlement payments is considered taxable income by the IRS.
 This interest must be reported as part of your total settlement payout.

-With over 50 years of experience helping injured accident victims in Minnesota, Sieben Polk P.A. can guide you through the tax implications of your settlement and ensure you get the best outcome.
-We provide tailored legal services that balance the resources of a national law firm with the personalized service of a local practice.
+With over 50 years of experience helping injured accident victims in Minnesota, our firm can guide you through the tax implications of your settlement and fight for the best possible results.
+We provide tailored legal services that balance the resources of a national law firm with the personalized service of a local practice—and our testimonials reflect that level of service.

 How Can We Help?